BeckaL/CV/README.md

 ## Becka Lelew

-Full stack developer with a keen interest in back-end logic.
-Recent graduate of Makers Academy.
-I enjoy solving problems with logic, a bit of maths and a lot of neat code!
+## Full stack developer -- Keen interest in back-end logic -- Recent graduate of Maker's Academy

 I'm an Oxford philosophy and languages graduate with 5 years' public sector experience in various analytical and strategy roles.
 My first love was excel (particularly building models with complex logic) - I've now graduated on to 'Grown Up Programming' and am loving every minute!

+I enjoy solving problems with logic, a bit of maths and a lot of neat code.

 ## Projects